Ministry-of-Decentralization/algernon_dapp/algernon_vision.md

 ### Layer 1 - Schema - Blockchain/DLT

 Layer 1 is schema and the data.
 Schemas are collections of typed fields with an id.
-Scehmas impose not restrictions other than what is defined in the fields collection, ie blacklists
+Schemas impose no restrictions other than what is defined in the fields collection, ie blacklists

 ### Layer 2 - Application Interface - Proprietary